Skip to main content

 jsonpath:

-Allows to insert the JSON search language.
-Its use is Mandatory.
+Allows you to define the JSON search expression.
+Its use is mandatory.

 changes: